What is ASReview LAB?

 In the case of systematic reviewing, a record is meta-data for a scientific publication.
 Here, the information that is used for training purposes is the text in the title and abstract of the publication.
 The information that is not used for training typically consists of other metadata, for example, the authors, journal, or DOI of the publication.

-- Reviewing is the decision-making process on the relevancy of records (“irrelevant” or “relevant”).
+Reviewing is the decision-making process on the relevance of records (“irrelevant” or “relevant”).
 It is interchangeable with Labeling, Screening, and Classifying.

-The ASReview LAB software doesn’t collect any information about the usage or user.
+The ASReview LAB software doesn’t collect any information about the usage or its user.
 Great, isn’t it!